Medical alert systems have embraced the digital age.

 - a remote control the user could wear as a necklace or bracelet

-They were fairly basic, and also easy to operate.
+They were fairly basic and easy to operate.

 This setup provided a simple and effective way to call for help if you couldn’t physically get to the phone, which back in those days wouldn’t exactly fit in your pocket.